KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

 it is the case that in the Social Profile x is indifferent to y, then, a bidirectional edge will link x and y, i.e., e = ( x, y ) and e' = ( y, x ).

-Bonus: cycles are easily spotted with graphs!
+Bonus: cycles are easier to spot on graphs!

 # About: Algorithms